-Figure 4 of the DR2 paper quantified the uncertainties in the spectrophotometric calibration used at that time by looking at the mean fractional offset between observed spectra of white dwarfs and best-fit models for them.
-Figure 5 shows a similar analysis with the old and new reductions.
-The curves show the median fractional difference between a sample of 128,000 calibrated luminous red galaxy (LRG, Eisenstein et al. 2001) spectra, and a model based on averaged observed LRG spectra that is allowed to evolve smoothly with redshift (see the discussion in § 3 of the DR5 paper).
+mean fractional offset between observed spectra of white dwarfs and best-fit models for them.
+Figure 6 shows a similar analysis with the old and new reductions.
+The curves show the median fractional difference between a sample of 128,000 calibrated luminous red galaxy (LRG; Eisenstein et al. 2001) spectra and a model based on averaged observed LRG spectra that is allowed to evolve smoothly with redshift (see the discussion in § 3 of the DR5 paper).
 Because the LRGs have a broad range of redshifts, one expects no feature specific to the LRGs to appear in this plot as a function of observed wavelength, and deviations from unity are a measure of the small-scale errors in the spectrophotometry.
 There are systematic oscillations at the 2% level in the DR5 reductions.
-These wiggles correspond to positions of strong absorption lines in the standard stars, especially in the vicinity of the 4000Å break in the blue.
-This is now handled by not fitting the instrumental response to any residual non-telluric features finer than 25-50Å, as the response is not expected to vary on those scales.
-This reduces the amplitude of the wiggles by a factor of two in the DR6 reductions.
-Redward of 4500Å, 50% of the spectra fall within 3% of the median value; this increases to 7% at 3800A.
-The features at Ca K and H (3534 and 3560A) and Na D (5890 and 5896A) are probably due to absorption from the interstellar medium (although the latter probably has a contribution from sky line residuals).
-The sky line residuals (marked with the \oplus symbol) are a function of S/N; a similar analysis with higher S/N quasars shows substantially smaller residuals at the strong sky lines.
+These wiggles correspond to positions of strong absorption lines in the standard stars, especially in the vicinity of the 4000 Å break in the blue.
+This is now handled by not fitting the instrumental response to any residual nontelluric features finer than 25-50 Å, as the response is not expected to vary on those scales.
+This reduces the amplitude of the wiggles by a factor of 2 in the DR6 reductions, especially at the blue end.
+Redward of 4500 Å, 50% of the spectra fall within 3% of the median value; this increases to 7% at 3800 Å. The features at Ca K and H (3534 and 3560 Å) and Na D (5890 and 5896 Å) are probably due to absorption from the interstellar medium (although the latter probably has a contribution from sky line residuals).
+The sky line residuals (marked with a circled plus sign) are a function of S/N; a similar analysis with higher S/N quasars shows substantially smaller residuals at the strong sky lines.

 The effect of this improvement in the spectrophotometric calibration becomes clear if we examine the spectra of individual stars.
-Figure 6 shows the blue part of the spectrum of an A0 blue horizontal branch star as calibrated with the old code (dotted) and the new (solid), together with a synthetic spectrum based on the atmospheric parameters estimated by the SEGUE Stellar Parameter Pipeline (§ 4.3; $T{\rm eff} = 8446~K$, $\log g = 3.15$, $[{\rm Fe}/{\rm H}] = -1.96$).
-The new reductions are clearly smoother between the absorption lines; the match between the DR6 calibrated spectrum and the synthetic spectrum is also superior.
+Figure 7 shows the blue part of the spectrum of an A0 BHB star as calibrated with the old code (dotted line) and the new (solid line), together with a synthetic spectrum based on the atmospheric parameters estimated by the SEGUE Stellar Pa-